 Tubeless tyres are a Good Thing.
 Having run them on my desert cars, the ease of quickly plugging punctures is an Even Better Thing, even if this practice is considered a ‘get you home’ measure and even outlawed in some places.
 All cars and most modern road bikes run tubeless tyres.
 To me running tubeless presents major advantages for overland travel too.

-- Easier: punctures are very easily repaired
+- Easier: punctures are quickly plugged

 - Safer: punctures deflate slowly and controllably (unlike a tube bursting and collapsing)

 - Lighter: less unsprung weight (more relevant to racers)